pschool-in/curriculum/content/science/health-5.md

 ## Fill in the blanks. (by options)
 ```
 A healthy and wholesome life leads to feelings of *friendship (hatred)*.
-Constant presence of tobacco in the digestive organs can lead to *cancer (ulcer)* of any of the digestive organs.
+The constant presence of tobacco in the digestive organs can lead to *cancer (ulcer)* of any of the digestive organs.
 *Alcoholism (tobacco consumption)* leads to diseases of the liver, intestines and urinary bladder.
-The most important factor in the country’s progress and development are its *people (wealth)* .
+The most important factor in the country’s progress and development is its *people (wealth)*.
 Good community *health (wealth)*can be achieved through habits of hygiene and good health.
 ```
 ## Fill in the blanks. (drag and drop)
 ```
 Each person should put in efforts to maintain the community’s *health*.
-We must be *alert* with respect to matters of public health.
+We must be *alert* concerning matters of public health.
 *Wholesome* living leads to good personal and social health.
 One needs to be firm with oneself to *avoid* bad habits.
-Besides alcohol and tobacco, people also fall prey to some other addictions such as the addiction to *drugs* like cocaine, brown sugar, etc, which can totally devastate your life.
+Besides alcohol and tobacco, people also fall prey to some other addictions such as the addiction to *drugs* like cocaine, brown sugar, etc, which can devastate your life.
 ```
 ## True or False
 ```
 True:
 Alcoholism causes diseases of the liver, intestines and urinary bladder.
 An addict destroys the entire family.
-If we take care of our health, it is possible for us to lead a wholesome life.
+If we take care of our health, we can lead a wholesome life.

 False:
 Alcohol makes a person intelligent and energetic.